rebelsky/csc207c/_labs/tree-traversal.md

 } // print(PrintWriter)
 ```

 a.
-How does this code achieve the goal of achieving depth-first
-traversal without actually recursing?
+How does this code achieve the goal of achieving depth-first traversal without recursing?

 b.
 In what order do you expect it to print the values in the tree?

 c.
 Add this code to your program and verify that it works.
-If it
-does not, fix it.
+If it does not, fix it.

 ### Exercise 5: Other orderings

 _Driver: **A**_

-The `print` method prints the tree using a depth-first, left-to-right,
+The `print` method prints the tree using a depth-first, left-to-right, pre-order strategy.
-pre-order strategy.

 a.
-What changes would you have to make in order to have the `print`
-method traverse the tree using a depth-first, left-to-right, in-order
+What changes would you have to make in order to have the `print` method traverse the tree using a depth-first, left-to-right, in-order strategy?
-strategy?

 b.
 Check your answer experimentally.

 c.
-What changes would you have to make in order to have the `print`
-method traverse the tree using a depth-first, left-to-right, postorder
+What changes would you have to make in order to have the `print` method traverse the tree using a depth-first, left-to-right, postorder strategy?
-strategy?

 d.
 Check your answer experimentally.

 e.
-What changes would you have to make in order to have the `print
-method traverse the tree using a depth-first, right-to-left, inorder
+What changes would you have to make in order to have the `print` method traverse the tree using a depth-first, right-to-left, inorder strategy?
-strategy?

 f.
 Check your answer experimentally.